 As the health professionals patients see most often, pharmacists have a critical role to play in identification of patients who should be referred on for assessment for COPD.
 Since the disease evolves slowly, changes aren’t as easily noticed and disease can be advanced by the time patients seek help from their physician.

-How can pharmacists help identify patients at risk for COPD, and help them manage their condition through non-drug, smoking cessation, and pharmacological strategies?
+TIPS for pharmacists to help identify patients at risk for COPD, and help them manage their condition through non-drug, smoking cessation, and pharmacological strategies?

 - Hold staff meetings to discuss opportunities for identifying individuals at risk of COPD, especially smokers or ex-smokers over 40 years of age.